spindev/spindev.github.io/content/post/be-carefull-with-repo-scope/index.md

 ## What is the issue with the repo scope token?
 I was currently working for a customer and they wanted to migrate from GitHub Enterprise Server to GitHub Enterprise Cloud.
 Therefore we have tooling in place like the [GitHub Enterprise Importer (GEI)](https://docs.github.com/en/migrations/using-github-enterprise-importer).
 One downside of the tooling is, it will not migrate teams, users, repo permissions, etc. That was the reason I created some post-migration scripts to do the work and with this I noticed something weird.
 I only had a `repo` scope token accidentally but wanted to create a team for the organization.
 And guess what?
 It worked... 😵‍💫

-I was confused and checked my token, looked like this
+I was confused and checked the scope of my token, looked like this

 ![repo scope](repo-scope.png)